 First, start with finding an agency that speaks English.
-It was tempting for me to contact the numbers on the vacancy adverts on exquisite buildings, but most of those “common” real estate agencies only provide services in Japanese.
+It was tempting to contact the numbers on the vacancy adverts on exquisite buildings, but most of those “common” real estate agencies only provide services in Japanese.
 So if you speak sukoshi Japanese or none at all (like me when I arrived), choosing English-speaking agency is wise.
 I found UR Whitestone, UR Sumai, and LeoPalace21.
 There are many other agencies in big cities like Tokyo and Osaka (easy to google them), but they usually manage upscale apartments.
 If you’re on a solo mission, it’s not really worth your time and energy to contact non-English speaking agents.
 Trying to understand is tiring and risky, and you wouldn’t want to depend on someone’s help for all the conversation.

 Say you got that anglophone buddy.
 Start off in the following order:

 1. Decide where you want to live.
 Of course the city and area nearest to your work/study place is the best.
 But in my case, I work in a small town where only rich senior people live.
 Not really my crowd.
-The closest (slightly) bigger town is a beach town packed in summer, but with nothing to do the rest of the year.
+The closest (slightly) bigger town is a beach town packed in summer, but with nothing to do in the rest of the year.
 So I looked at other areas.
 I finally chose an area about 45 minutes from work (but that includes 30 minutes bus ride from the train station to office).

 Worry not about long commute.
-(One of) the best thing(s) about Japan is its well-connected, reliable, stress-free comfortable transport system.
+(One of) the best thing(s) about Japan is its well-connected, reliable, comfortable transport system.
 Well the stories about packed subways and trains in Tokyo and the “pusher” (train company officers pushing people to fit into crowded cars) are no hoax, but that’s Tokyo. :p In the capital might be better to live as close as possible to office/school.
 In my case, in Kanagawa, transferring between train lines is easy and even the buses are crazily on time.
 Coming from Jakarta, where I used to commute 4-hours traffic-jammed round trips every day (it was my choice to live in the suburbs, though), easy commute between neighboring cities in Kanagawa is more than I could ask for.

 Identify the train lines and stations that connects you to your daily destination and decide how far from the home station you want to live.
 Usually agencies define their apartment location based on ‘minutes’ to take to the nearest transport hub (“5 minutes (分) to the X train station”, “1 minute to bus stop which takes 8 minutes to Y train station”, etc.) Also consider how your host supports your commuting cost.
 Japanese companies usually pay for it.